j-fischer/rflib/README.md

 -   Aggregation of log statements when reporting
 -   Using Platform Events for reporting of log statements
 -   Support Batched Logging for when DML statements are not supported
+-   Log Archive using Big Objects
+-   Dashboard for all Object and Field permissions for Profiles and Permission Sets
+-   Supports logging in Flow and Process Builder

 #### Feature Switches (package RFLIB-FS):